 Every day, we are bombarded with a barrage of sounds, whether it be honking cars, roaring airplanes, or even the neighborhood dog’s incessant barking.
-As a result of the rise in frequency and volume of unwanted noise in growing towns and cities, many people have made the wise decision to install soundproof windows in their home or place of work.
+As a result of the rise in frequency and volume of unwanted noise in growing towns and cities, many people have made the wise decision to install soundproof windows in a rental, in their home, or in their place of work.

 How Do Soundproof Windows Work?